dan-leo/masters/thesis/v8/3_design.md

 ![Looking at the ICMP ping response according to different RSSI values, we see high jitter of a few seconds from -80dBm or less.](C:\GIT\masters\thesis\images\jitter.png){width=50%}

+This means that in an urban area, NB-IoT satisfies the 2-5 km range specification.

 #### Dash7

-A Dash7 field test was performed using STM32L0, but due to 10dBm transmit power it limited range to about 300m.
+Since Dash7 was a curiosity at the time, a Dash7 field test was performed using a Murata CMWX1ZZABZ-091, but due to 10dBm transmit power it limited range to about 300m.

 ![Dash7 field test reaching 300m max NLOS range](../images/1571685763894.png){width=65%}